CDRH/theme_nebraskaland/README.md

 To remove a logo image:

-  1. On the Edit theme settings page, go to the relevant Footer Logo # field (1, 2, or 3) and under the logo thumbnail, click "Clear."
+  1. On the Edit theme settings page, go to the relevant Footer Logo # field (1, 2, or 3) and under the logo thumbnail, click Clear.
   2. Delete the URL in the corresponding Footer Logo # Link field, if there is one.
   3. Save your changes using the Save button in the top right corner of the page.